EX0PH1US/theonewhobetrayedall/README.md

 This is the hint you need to finally find the answer hidden in the vast, random words of the PDF dante.pdf.

-You have to search for the word Judas, and you will see the answer.
+You have to search for the word "Judas", and you will see the answer.

 <i>judas is placed headfirst inside lucifers central mouth, with his back skinned by the devils claws streaker</i>